:

 This brings us to the ability of the federal government to administer its tax system in the spirit in which the tax legislation is written.
 This is difficult at times, as the letter and spirit of tax legislation are not always one and the same.
 Closing this gap requires, at times, changes to tax law.

 In the context of changes to small business tax rules, these changes were first telegraphed by the federal Liberal Party in its 2015 election platform.
-Then, in July 2017, the began his consultations on tax planning using private corporations.
+Then, in July 2017, the Minister of Finance began his consultations on tax planning using private corporations.
 While the federal government should be commended for engaging in public consultations, I'm sure no one in this room has any illusions about how this rolled out.
 It didn't go well.

 Just because people get mad about the fact that tax preferences will no longer be available to them doesn't mean the baby should be thrown out with the bathwater.
 While there were definitely areas for improvement in the proposed changes to small business tax rules, there was also a great deal of misinformation.
 In the end, from the fall economic statement 2017 through to budget 2018, the federal government rolled out the tax changes with adjustments having been made to address some of the concerns raised in the consultation process.
 While some stakeholders remain unhappy, tax practitioners I've spoken with seem to be of the opinion that a lot of the most glaring concerns have been addressed.